MabbottLab/MEGneto/README.md

 4. The pipeline can only process one task and condition at a time.
 If multiple tasks/conditions are fed in, there will be one set of .ds files for participants for task/condition 1 and one for task/condition 2, meaning there will be multiple .ds files for one participant.
 The pipeline is not equipped to handle this.
 If you have multiple tasks/conditions you wish to analyze, please do one at a time.

 ### Extracting Clip Times

 Please navigate to the Extrapolating_clipTimes folder which contains two files (generate_markerTimes.m and read_data.m).

-The read_data.m file contains a function which is used in the generate_markerTimes.m script.
-To run this file you will need the OIRM dataset containing MEG data and .psy files (these will indicate movie order for a given run of MEG data).
-You will also need a clipTimes.mat file where for each movie there is an array that indicates the frame number where a scene change occured.

-Note: keep in mind for conversion purposes that each frame is equal to 20 samples.
+The read_data.m file is the script for a function which is used in the generate_markerTimes.m script.

 The generate_markerTimes.m script is used to generate a .mat file containing the clip marks (also known as clip samples or clip times), the movie order for each run of MEG data, and the clippet marks (or samples/times).
 A pseudocode run-down of how this script operates can be found at the top of the script when it is opened.
+To run this file, you will need the OIRM dataset containing MEG data and .psy files (these files indicate the movie order for a given run of MEG data).
+You will also need a file that indicates the frame number where a clip/clippet change occured for each movie.
+This file should be provided to you and is titled main_cliptimes.mat or clipTimes.mat.

+Note: keep in mind for conversion purposes that each frame is equal to 20 samples.

 Output: a *.mat file containing the clip/clippet times (the file's title should be something similiar to clipMarkers_allPpts.mat).